 Chevron is helping develop these resources through our exploration and production operations in six countries.
 Our strong partnerships in the region are reinforced by our expertise in heavy oil production, enhanced oil recovery, deepwater operations, the exploration for and production of natural gas and shale oil and gas, and major capital project execution.

-Our roots in Latin America date to the 1920s, when we began exploration in Colombia and Venezuela, later discovering the giant Boscan Field west of Venezuela’s Lake Maracaibo, in 1946.
+Our roots in Latin America date to the 1920s, when we began exploration in Venezuela, later discovering the giant Boscan Field west of Venezuela’s Lake Maracaibo, in 1946.

 our current footprint

-Today, we’re one of the largest producers of natural gas in Colombia.
-We’re also among the largest international oil companies in Venezuela, where we partner with the national oil company, Petróleos de Venezuela, S.A.
+Today, we’re among the largest international oil companies in Venezuela, where we partner with the national oil company, Petróleos de Venezuela, S.A.
 (PDVSA), on several projects.
 Other areas of exploration and production in Latin America are Argentina, Brazil, Mexico and Suriname.

 Argentina is a key country in our portfolio, with both conventional and unconventional oil and gas production.
 Chevron affiliates participate in two projects – a robust drilling program in the Loma Campana concession and exploration in the region’s Narambuena Block, both operated by YPF S.A.
-Chevron also holds an 85 percent-owned and operated interest in the El Trapial concessions from 85 to 100 percent.
+Chevron also has increased its owned and operated interest in the El Trapial concessions from 85 to 100 percent.

 our technology advantage